Are ChatGPT and GPT-4 Good Poker Players? -- A Pre-Flop Analysis

-In this paper, we study the pre-flop decisions made by ChatGPT and GPT-4 in a 9-player Texas No-limit Hold'em poker game, when the LLM's are the first to act in the game.
-Pre-flop betting is the simplest of the four betting rounds in poker.
-The three main factor determining the betting in this round are the private cards held by the player, the position at which the player is playing at, and previous pre-flop bets if any by other players. \textit{Position} in poker refers to the order in which a player acts pre-flop.
-We go into more detail about positions in poker in a later section.
-Early action positions (where a player needs to act before other players) need to be played with more caution and players usually only play the best hands from early positions, whereas later positions can play a larger number of hands based on the actions of the previous players and their private cards.
+The most popular variant of poker is called \textit{Texas No-Limit Hold'em} (NLH) that epitomizes the challenge of decision-making under uncertainty and incomplete information.
+There are four different rounds of betting that happen in Texas NLH after the cards are dealt (appendix \ref{sec:pokerprimer}).
+In this paper, we study the first round of betting, known as the \textit{pre-flop} round.
+Decisions in poker are deemed profitable in expectation over a large sample size and cannot be evaluated in isolation.
+Professional poker players use game theory solvers to come up with profitable strategies in poker, called \textit{game theory optimal} (GTO) strategies.
+Thus, evaluating poker playing capabilities of LLMs requires an understanding of both a technical understanding of GTO poker and LLMs.

-While LLMs like ChatGPT and GPT-4 were trained on a large amount of internet data, to the best of our knowledge, they were not trained to specifically play poker.
+In this paper, we study the pre-flop decisions made by ChatGPT and GPT-4 in a 9-player Texas No-limit Hold'em poker game, when the model is the first to act in the game.
+The three main factors determining the betting in this round are the private cards held by the player, the position at which the player is playing at, and previous pre-flop bets if any by other players. \textit{Position} in poker refers to the order in which a player acts pre-flop.
+We go into more detail about positions in poker in a later sections.
+While LLMs like ChatGPT and GPT-4 were trained on a large amount of internet data, they were not trained to specifically play poker.